yogeshmpandey/yogeshmpandey.github.io/_posts/2018-02-09-Backpacking-Europe-bled.md

 For reaching the island one has to pay 15 Euros for a 10-minute boat ride.
 Which I felt was a Tourist Trap.
 So we decided to skip the island and continue with our walk around the lake.

 We started the descent and it was way scarier than the ascend.
 Coming down felt like walking down on an oil-covered road that is tilted at 75 degrees.
 It was unimaginable slippery.
-Then I decided to take the path where there is fresh snow so that I can get some fiction.
+Then I decided to take the path where there was fresh snow so that I can get some fiction.
 I moved away from the group inside the forest.
-It was probably a bad decision:bust_in_silhouette: .
+It was probably a bad decision .
 The snow was really fresh and I was not able to figure out the depth.
 After a few steps, I fell, I fell from a freaking mountain.
 When I reached down, my thigh was heavily bruised.
 I thanked the stars that there was no major injury.

- Although I was limping, I was the first person to descend.
+ Although I was limping, I was the first person to descend.:stuck_out_tongue_winking_eye:

 <img src="https://i.imgur.com/aACxfck.jpg" alt="BLED">
 >Hiking to Ojstrica